An efficient method for the incompressible Navier-Stokes equations on irregular domains with no-slip boundary conditions, high order up to the boundary: Introduction.

 It follows that PPE strategies offer the promise of a resolution of the dilemma alluded to in the second paragraph of this introduction.
 They retain many of the advantages that have made projection methods popular, while not suffering from the presence of numerical boundary layers.
 On the negative side, the boundary conditions for PPE systems tend to be more complicated than the simple ones that the standard form of the equations has.

 This paper is organized as follows.
 In \S~\ref{Section:PPE} we discuss the Pressure Poisson Equation (PPE) formulation of the Navier-Stokes equations.
 In \S~\ref{Section:TheorySplitting} we present a PPE formulation, using an alternative form of the boundary conditions, that allows a complete splitting of the momentum and pressure equations.
 Namely: the pressure can be recovered from the flow velocity without boundary condition ambiguities.
 In \S~\ref{Section:NumSplitting} we address a numerical question (secular growth of the error under some conditions) and introduce a corrected formulation, involving a feedback parameter $\lambda\/$, where this potential problem is corrected.
 This system, which is equivalent to the Navier-Stokes equations, is displayed in equations (\ref{PPE_Numerical_Splitting1}--\ref{PPE_Numerical_Splitting2}).
 A discussion and comparison with the alternative PPE formulation by Johnston and Liu~\cite{JohnstonLiu2004} is also included in this section.
+In \S~\ref{Section:SemiImplicitStability} we introduce and examine a second order in time, semi-implicit in viscosity scheme.
+We show the scheme is unconditionally stable with no diffusive time step restriction.
 In \S~\ref{Section:NumScheme} we describe a second order solver for the new system introduced in \S~\ref{Section:NumSplitting}, for irregular domains embedded within a cartesian staggered grid.
-In \S~\ref{Section:Implementation}, we implement and test our proposed scheme.
+In \S~\ref{Section:Implementation}, we implement and test our proposed schemes.
 This section includes convergence plots, indicating \emph{second order uniform convergence} all the way to the boundary ($L^\infty\/$ norm), \emph{of the pressure, the flow velocity, and of the derivatives of the flow velocity.} Finally, \S~\ref{Section:conclusions} has the conclusions.
 The contents of the two appendices is as follows.
 In \ref{solvabilityBreakdown} we present an extended system of equations, valid for arbitrary flows, which for smooth solutions has the Navier-Stokes equations as an attractor.
 In \ref{divfreeBC}, for completeness, we display formulas for the $\nabla \cdot \mathbf{u} = 0\/$ boundary condition for general conforming boundaries in curvilinear coordinates.